 What is the most effective treatment method?

 Historically, destructive methods have been the most common form of treatment, however they have proven largely ineffective as they are designed to eliminate signs and symptoms vs treating the root cause of the wart, the HPV virus.
 It is for this reason that Swift Microwave Therapy was developed, which we believe to be the most effective method for plantar wart treatment as it stimulates the body to target the HPV virus itself.
-Clinical studies suggest clearance rates of 75.6% vs anywhere between 14% and 33% in comparable plantar wart specific studies for cryotherapy and salicylic acid, the 2 most commonly used current treatments.

 What should I do next?